 • 2 drops copaiba essential oil – amplifies the properties of other essential oils

-• 20 drops R.C. essential oil ( a blend of pine, marjoram, eucalyptus, lavender, black spruce, and peppermint) – a blend for colds and flu that cuts through mucus, eases chills, and soothes aches
+• 4 drops each of pine, marjoram, eucalyptus, lavender, black spruce, and peppermint) – a blend for colds and flu that cuts through mucus, eases chills and soothes aches

 • A mason jar

 I will tell you that this blend isn’t made with fragrance in mind but formulated for effectiveness.
 Copaiba essential oil isn’t the loveliest smelling oil, but it has an amazing ability to amplify the effects of other oils.

 Loving Preparation – Winter Bath Blend

 • Add the almond oil to the mixing bowl

 • Next, add the essential oils and mix well

 • Add the salt to the mixture and stir well to combine